 Graduates of the Master of eLearning will be able to:

-The course is made up of the following 11 subjects:
+The Master of eLearning consists of the following 11 subjects:

 |SUBJECT CODE||SUBJECT TITLE||SUBJECT TYPE||CREDIT POINTS||EFTSL|